Guidance on Managing Research Records

-If your research project involves live subjects, then the Data Protection Act (The Act) will apply to your project.
+If your research project involves live subjects, then the Data Protection Act 1998 (DPA) will apply to your project.
 The Data Protection Act is concerned with the processing of personal data of all living individuals.

-The Act provides all individuals (data subjects) with a number of rights regarding the information that organisations hold about them and imposes a number of responsibilities and obligations upon organisations in relation to the processing of personal data.
+The DPA provides all individuals, or "data subjects", with a number of rights regarding the information that organisations hold about them, and imposes a number of responsibilities and obligations upon organisations in relation to the processing of personal data.
 These responsibilities and obligations are enshrined in the eight Data Protection Principles.

 Consent for the processing of personal data

 The first data protection principle states that personal data must be processed fairly and lawfully.
-If you obtain informed consent from the data subject you will have satisfied the conditions of the first principle.
-A sample consent form is available that can be adapted.
+If you obtain informed consent from the data subject, you will have satisfied the conditions of the first principle.
+We provide a sample consent statement, which can be adapted as required.

-For the processing to be deemed to be “fair”, data subjects must be made aware of the following:
+For the processing to be deemed "fair", data subjects must be made aware of the following: